collective/collective.ckeditor/README.rst

 Introduction
 ============

 This addon is a ckeditor_ integration for Plone.
-This release uses ckeditor_ version 4.7.2.
+This release includes ckeditor_ version 4.9.2.

 .. contents::